binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 The code base is small but growing fast.
 As it starts to get larger, the Development Team starts to feel the technical weight of a lot of code that has been hacked together in a rush.
 This causes the team's ability to release software fast to wane.
 A Scrum Team can get to this point quite quickly, as they are a high performance team.
 When you arrive at this point, almost every change to the code base is hard.
 You make one change and something else fails (the whac-a-mole effect).
 This degradation can be driven by the fact that:

 1. Routines are hundreds of lines long.
-Developers have to understand hundreds of lines of code in order to make a small change.
+Developers have to understand hundreds of lines of code in order to make a small change
-2. Names are not as meaningful as they should be.
+2. Names are not as meaningful as they should be
-3. Routines have multiple levels of abstraction, so multiple levels of code need to be understood to make a single change.
+3. Routines have multiple levels of abstraction, so multiple levels of code need to be understood to make a single change
-4. Inheritance is over used/abused, thus creating unnecessarily tight coupling.
+4. Inheritance is over used/abused, thus creating unnecessarily tight coupling
-5. There are many aspects of the code that have become terrible to work with.
+5. There are many aspects of the code that have become terrible to work with

 ##### How Does This Happen?